eabakah10/FUTURE_DS_03/README.md

 ## 📈 Visualizations Included

 - Bar Chart (Average Ratings)
+  The bar chart illustrates the average student ratings for various teaching quality indicators.
+While subject knowledge was rated highly (7.5/10), other areas like assignment difficulty, clarity of explanation, and course structure scored below 6.
+This suggests a need to improve how content is delivered and supported, even if the instructor is knowledgeable.
+The chart helped prioritize improvement areas and guided our recommendations.

 - Histogram (Score Distributions)
 - Box Plot (Data Spread)
 - Line Chart (Trend Across Categories)